 - use philanthropic vocabulary correctly in complete sentences and draw a picture illustrating the concept.

-Have each student select a vocabulary word until all are chosen.
+Have each young person select a vocabulary word until all are chosen.
 Then in small groups they help each other write original sentences using the philanthropic terms correctly.

-Tell students to illustrate their sentences using crayons on the square drawing paper.
-They write the word above the drawing and the definition under the drawing.
+On the 8" squares, they each illustrate their concept using bright colors.
+They write the vocabulary word above the drawing and the definition under or within the drawing.

-Assemble the squares into a philanthropy quilt and display at school so others learn about philanthropy.
+Assemble the squares into a philanthropy quilt and display in a common area so others learn about philanthropy.

 Strand PHIL.I Definitions of Philanthropy